aharnum-ods/marriage-officiants-demo/README.md

 * `src/_data/weddingOfficiants.js`:
     * Fetches and caches the [marriage officiants dataset](https://data.ontario.ca/dataset/registered-marriage-officiants) using the [eleventy-fetch plugin](https://www.11ty.dev/docs/plugins/fetch/)
     * Parses and transforms the data, and makes it available to templates using Eleventy's [global data files](https://www.11ty.dev/docs/data-global/) feature
+* `src/index.njk`:
+    * Generates a page listing all officiants by municipality and affiliation
+    * Uses https://alpinejs.dev/ for hide/show behaviour